Best Places to Visit in Pennsylvania

 Beautiful scenery in Pennsylvania

 Searching for the best places to visit in Pennsylvania?
 Well, you are in the right place!
-Often overlooked in favor of New York’s glitz or the sweeping coasts of New Jersey, I think that Pennsylvania quietly hides some of the most enchanting landscapes and historic gems in the Northeast.
+Often overlooked in favor of New York’s excitement or the sweeping coasts of New Jersey, I think that Pennsylvania quietly hides some of the most enchanting landscapes and historic gems in the Northeast.

 What I loved best: